 Review Topic Study Population AUD All CBOC and PCC patients screened within the study period of July 1, 2012, through June 30, 2013, and who had a positive AUDIT-C score ^b and all providers and RN Care Managers assigned to PACT prior to October 1, 2012.
-MM All outpatients with an original prescription ordered for one of the three selected fluoroquinolones from July 1, 2012, through June 30, 2013.
-DWHP Proficiencies All WH PCPs designated as DWHPs as of October 1, 2012, and who remained as DWHPs until September 30, 2013.
+MM All outpatients with an original prescription ordered for one of he three selected fluoroquinolones from July 1, 2012, through lune 30, 2013.
+DWHP Proficiencies All WH primary care providers designated as DWHPs as of October 1, 2012, and who remained as DWHPs until September 30, 2013.